Have a well crafted workspace you'd like to share with the Terra community? Here's what you need to know to feature your workspace!

 The features workspaces library includes a curated selection of some of the community's finest reproducible workspaces.
 Designed with collaboration in mind, these well-documented workspaces include sample data and dashboards that describe the contents of the work in enough detail to allow others to try on their own.
 The idea is to enable users to easily reproduce your work using public data and scripts preconfigured with the correct attributes so each workflow and/or notebook is ready to run.

 Analysis-focused workspaces (e.g., Tetralogy of Fallot)

-Generally associated with pre or post-publication studies, these highlight biological meaning/implication.
-The workspace will have a thorough description of the study, general motivation for the scientist/analyst’s experiment, caveats and concerns, and an ordered list of the case study steps.
-The workspace is a reproduction of the publication, with all the analysis tools, on the Terra platform.
+Generally associated with pre or post-publication studies, these highlight a biological result.
+These workspaces allow you to reproduce the publication's main findings on Terra.
+They include a thorough description of the study, general motivation for the experiment, caveats and concerns, an ordered list of the case study steps, and all the analysis tools used to generate the study's findings.

 Workflow-focused workspaces (e.g., GATK workspaces)

-These workspaces contain WDL workflows and/or notebooks with sample test data sufficiently small to be run in a reasonable time for a small cost.
-The dashboard of this workspace at a minimum has light documentation on the pipelines to describe the purpose, requirements, input, and output of each.
-Both workflows and notebooks should be preconfigured and ready to execute, with sufficient instructions that a user new to the platform but familiar with the science is able to run the scripts.
-Is there are multiple workflows that will be run back to back, they need to be named with numerical prefixes and configured to run seamlessly (for automated testing purposes).
+These workspaces contain WDL workflows and/or notebooks, along with sample test data that are sufficiently small to be run in a reasonable time, at a small cost.
+These workspaces' dashboards include at least light documentation to describe the purpose, requirements, input, and output of each workflow.
+Both workflows and notebooks should be preconfigured and ready to execute, with sufficient instructions that a user who is new to the platform but familiar with the science can run the scripts.
+If there are multiple workflows that will be run back to back, they need to be named with numerical prefixes and configured to run seamlessly (for automated testing purposes).
 Workflows should be regularly updated to follow tool versions/evolutions.

 Featured workspace requirements